datkk06/OpenStack-Tutorial/Content/swift.md

 ###Deploying the Swift Object Storage Service
 The object storage service stores objects on the file system, usually on a number of connected physical storage devices.
 All of the devices that will be used for object storage must be formatted with XFS, and mounted under the ``/srv/node/`` directory of each Storage node.

 In this section, we are going to configure the Storage node of the OpenStack setup as a Swift cluster.
-In a production envinronment, the Swift cluster should be made of minimum 3 separate nodes, each containing a zone.
-To keep things simple, our cluster will be made of only one node containing 3 separate zones for data redundancy.
+In a production envinronment, the Swift cluster should be made of minimum 3 separate nodes, each containing one or more zones.
+Each piece of data is placed in three zones for redundancy.
+If a zone goes down, data is replicated to other zones.
+To keep things simple, our demo cluster will be made of only one node containing 3 separate zones.
 Each zone is backed by a separate logical volume of the Storage node.

 The Swift Object Storage Service Ring maps partitions to physical locations on the disk.
 When any other component needs to perform any operation on an object, a container, or an account, it needs to interact with the Ring to determine the location of the object or the container in the cluster.
 The Ring maintains this mapping.
 In additions, the Ring is responsible to determine which devices are used for handoff when a failure occurs.